 These baked sweet potato fries are crisp on the outside and chewy in the center.
 They’re perfect for snacking, as a side or for munching on while watching the game.

 If you follow me on Facebook, you were probably expecting a chicken wing recipe today.
-Baked sweet potato fries are obviously not chicken wings.
+Crispy, baked sweet potato fries are obviously not chicken wings.
 And this isn’t some kind of foodie mind game where I’m going to trick you into thinking you’re eating chicken wings instead of sweet potatoes.
 (Vegan cauliflower buffalo wings, anyone?)
-These are most definitely sweet potato fries.
+These are most definitely oven baked sweet potato fries.
 So what happened to the chicken wings?
 First of all, they were delicious.
 But I just hated the pictures I took.
 So I’ll have to make them again.
 What.
 A. Shame.
 Note the heavy sarcasm there.

 I have a lot of love for sweet potato fries.
 They’re so addicting.

 And you don’t have to feel too guilty about them because they’re baked and sweet potatoes are a good-for-you veg.
 I’m not saying that these fries are a health food but I also wouldn’t say they’re in the bad-for-you category either.
 But I’m not a nutritionist so please take everything I say with a grain of salt.